istio/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 * Re-use the default Istio ingress gateway installed with the provided manifests or Helm charts.
 You only need to add the correct destination rules.

-* Create another Istio ingress gateway specifically for the multi-cluster.
+* Create another Istio ingress gateway specifically for the multicluster.

 ## Security